Dutton Ranch Reviews: What Critics and Fans Are Saying

 Dutton Ranch seems to understand that audience expectation and leans into it.

-Fan Reaction After Episodes 1 and 2
+Fan Reaction After Episodes 1-5

 The most common positive responses are: